Proof of Concept: What It is and How to Do It Right

 Buyer personas are the key to gaining a better understanding of your customers and creating a personal connection with your audience.
 Though it may seem like an expensive and time-consuming marketing practice, you’ll find that the power of the buyer persona is immense and can result in significant benefits to your company.

-In a NetProspex case study, the addition of buyer personas to the company’s marketing practice resulted in a 171% increase in marketing-generated revenue, 900% increase in the length the website visits, 111% increase in email open rates, and 100% increase in the number of pages visited.
-Think about your buyer personas every time you decide your business and your marketing strategy.
+According to delve.ai,, the addition of buyer personas offers drastic performance improvements.
+90% of companies that use them have been able to create better understanding of their buyers, and those personas have helped increase their value propositions.
+Think about your buyer personas every time you make decisions about your sales and marketing strategy.
 If you aim to do right by your personas, you will build a bond with the real customers that they represent.
 This connection will help to boost your company’s sales and create brand loyalty and trust that lasts.